 Environmental Analysis in R (GEOG 49073/59073/79073) | GitHub link

-This is a special topics course focused on spatial analysis using open source tools grounded in the R programming language.
+This course aims to teach students basic concepts, skills, and tools for working with data and open source tools grounded in the R programming language.
 This is a project-based, student-led course that explores how to implement GIScience concepts, theories, and methods using R and R-based tools.
-Students develop algorithms and tools to edit, query, manipulate, visualize and analyze spatial data.
-Students create static and dynamic visualizations to communicate their findings.
-Students also develop a public-facing portfolio documenting their learning and course outputs to communicate their skills to potential mentors, employers, and the public.
+Students will develop algorithms and programs to edit, query, manipulate, visualize and analyze spatial data.
+Students will also generate graphical output (maps and other plots) and create reproducible workflows.
+Students will develop a public-facing portfolio documenting their learning and course outputs to communicate their skills to potential mentors, employers, and the public.

 Past (or irregularly offered) courses